AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-allocate-activities.md

 ## Target Conversion Metrics or Analytics metrics with "Maximize Metric Value Per Visitor" optimization criteria

-The default A4T panel handles [!DNL Auto-Allocate] activities where the goal metric is either a Target Conversion, or an Analytics metric with optimization criterion "Maximize Metric Value Per Visitor".
+The default A4T panel handles [!DNL Auto-Allocate] activities where the goal metric is either a Target Conversion, or an Analytics metric with optimization criterion "Maximize Metric Value Per Visitor."

 One example of this panel is shown for the Revenue metric, where "Maximize Metric Value Per Visitor" was selected as the optimization criteria at activity creation time.
-As previously mentioned, !DNL Auto-Allocate] uses more conservative confidence calculations compared to the ones used by the **[!UICONTROL Analytics for Target]** panel.
+As previously mentioned, [!DNL Auto-Allocate] uses more conservative confidence calculations compared to the ones used by the **[!UICONTROL Analytics for Target]** panel.
 It is therefore recommended that you remove the confidence metric, as well as the related lower and upper lift metrics.

 ![Figure2.png](assets/AAFigure2.png)
 *Figure 2: The recommended report for [!DNL Auto-Allocate] activities with an Analytics metric Maximize Metric Value Per Visitor optimization criteria.
 For these types of metrics, as well as Target defined conversion metrics, the default  **[!UICONTROL Analytics for Target]** panel in workspace can be used.*